pnorridge/nonlinear-weight-updates/README.md

 # nonlinear-weight-updates

-Provides data and implementations (in progress) related to the paper "On the benefits of non-linear weight updates"
+Provides data and implementations (in progress) related to the paper *On the Benefits of Non-Linear Weight Updates* http://arxiv.org/abs/2207.12505

 ## Data

 Folder deepobs_results_medium_budget includes the search and training data for the key results presented in the paper.
-This is in the format used in https://github.com/fsschneider/DeepOBS .
+This is in the format used in https://github.com/fsschneider/DeepOBS.

 ## Implementations